 - Desire and willingness to work in the retail and/or hospitality sectors, and perform tasks in an efficient and timely manner

-- Ability to attend classroom and practicum on a fulltime basis
+- Ability to attend classroom and work experience on a fulltime basis

 - Demonstrate the skills and willingness to perform program related tasks with strength and endurance